 In this pursuit of easy money, landlords are exacerbating the city’s homelessness crisis by converting homes into backdoor hotels.
-There are approximately 66,436 people experiencing houselessness, but currently, 39,486 Airbnb rentals sit vacant most of the year.
+There are approximately 66,436 people experiencing houselessness in LA County, but currently, 39,486 Airbnb rentals sit vacant most of the year.

 An organized front against illegal Airbnbs is growing concurrently with our work to build tenant power.
 Locks On My Block, built by NOlympicsLA and the Anti-Eviction Mapping Project, is a tool to help renters report and track illegal short-term vacation rentals and apartment rentals in Los Angeles that are listed with companies like Airbnb, Vrbo, Flipkey, and Tripping.com.
 As a website, it maps listings and tenant stories submitted by the public who have spotted these units in their buildings or neighborhoods.
 The larger campaign serves to empower tenant alliances and unions in their fight for protection from landlord harassment.